SCHEDULE OF SERVICES (610) VAT RETURNS UNDER MAKING TAX DIGITAL FOR VAT (MTDfV)

 You are responsible for bringing to our attention any errors, omissions or inaccuracies in your returns that you become aware of after the returns have been submitted in order that we may assist you to make a voluntary disclosure.

-If you provide digital services to consumers in the EU you are responsible for either registering for VAT in that member state or registering for MOSS in the UK.
+If you provide digital services to consumers in the EU you are responsible for either registering for VAT in that member state or registering for the OSS non-union scheme in a Member State.

 You are responsible for completing your own EC Sales Lists unless expressly agreed.
 If EC Sales Lists need to be completed you are responsible for obtaining all of your customers’ VAT registration numbers in other member states and to check any that you are not completely satisfied with.